 Cinema is made accessible to those who are deaf or hearing impaired through captions and those who are blind or vision impaired through audio description.
 While most movies released in Australia have captions and audio description, not every cinema caters to customers with impaired hearing or vision.
 Media Access Australia works closely with the cinema industry so that more people will be able to enjoy the movies.

-As of March 2013, there are currently 105 cinemas in Australia that show accessible movies on a total of 200 screens.
-197 of these screens show both captions and audio description while 3 screens show just captions.
+As of August 2013, there are currently 115 cinemas in Australia that show accessible movies on a total of 212 screens.
+Reading Cinemas show only captioned movies at this point in time, no audio description.

 History of accessible cinema